The NIHR Academy provides postdoctoral members with career development support through its mentoring programme.

 To join the programme as a mentee, you should be an NIHR Academy Member and hold an NIHR award at postdoctoral level and/or hold a postdoctoral position and be based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.

-To join the programme as a mentor, you will need to be an NIHR research leader, or established as a leader in an NIHR research priority area or NIHR stakeholder group.
-You may be an NIHR Academy Member or Associate Member, for example a NIHR research professor or senior investigator, or an NIHR-based postdoctoral researcher with significant postdoctoral experience (typically, at least 5 years).
-You may be contributing to NIHR's work at a senior leadership level as, for example, an awarding panel member, or a senior leader in NIHR including its Centres, Infrastructure and Schools.
+To join the programme as a mentor, you will be an NIHR research leader, or established as a leader in an NIHR research priority area or NIHR stakeholder group.
+You may be an NIHR Academy Member or Associate Member, for example a NIHR research professor or senior investigator, or a NIHR postdoctoral researcher with significant postdoctoral experience (typically, at least 5 years).
+You may be contributing to NIHR's work at a senior leadership level, for example, as an awarding panel member, or a senior leader in the NIHR including its Centres, Infrastructure and Schools.
 As we expand and diversify our research, we are also keen to welcome mentors from disciplines, professions and demographics that are currently under-represented in the NIHR.

-Once enrolled in the mentoring programme, mentees will then be able to select their mentor from the NIHR mentor pool.
+Once enrolled in the mentoring programme, mentees will be matched with a mentor from our mentor pool.

 |2021 Cohorts||Cohort applications close||Orientation event||Mentoring begins|